kangsanl/es6-in-depth-2/README.md

 ## Prerequisites
 * Good understanding of ECMAScript 5.1
 * [Node.js](https://nodejs.org/) or [io.js](https://iojs.org/en/index.html) installed
+* [ES6 in Depth - Part I](http://www.meetup.com/Santa-Barbara-JavaScript-Meetup/events/222301599/) has concepts which we'll build on here

 ## Setup
 * Clone this repo to your machine